-The below FAQs are provided for people seeking more information on how to become a Pathology Collector at Douglass Hanly Moir Pathology (DHM).
+The below FAQs are provided for people seeking more information on how to become a Pathology Collector or Pathology Aide at Douglass Hanly Moir Pathology (DHM).

 If you are interested in applying for a pathology collection role with our company, please ensure that you read this information.
 This information provides a thorough description of the role, duties, requirements to be considered as a suitable applicant and the process of training, should you become employed by DHM.

 A pathology collector works in a pathology collection centre, hospital, clinic or medical practice or does home visits to take pathology specimens from patients.

 Taking pathology specimens generally involves using a needle to take blood specimens from patients.
-Other pathology specimens taken or processed by a pathology collector may include skin scrapings, tissue or bodily fluids, e.g. urine, faeces, semen, sputum, swabs including genital swabs.
+Other pathology specimens taken or processed by a pathology collector may include skin scrapings, tissue or bodily fluids, e.g. urine, faeces, semen, sputum, swabs including respiratory and genital swabs.

 Pathology collectors also conduct tests such as ECG screening, ambulatory blood pressure and Holter monitoring.
 These specimens and tests are sent to pathology laboratories to assess patients for medical problems.

 Once you gain employment with the Company, you will receive comprehensive, professional training in pathology collection.
 You will be paid as you learn new skills, which will enable you to quickly reach a professional standard in pathology collection techniques.

 For eligible candidates, Douglass Hanly Moir Pathology (DHM) provides a traineeship program for Pathology Collectors.
 All employees, regardless of previous experience, will be required to participate and complete the DHM training program.

 As part of your training, you will receive a comprehensive orientation course, face-to-face teaching and intensive on-the-job training and support.
 DHM is an enterprise RTO (NTIS-91814).
 At the completion of your training period as a Pathology Collector, you may also qualify for Certificate III in Pathology (HLT37215).